Jacques Lemaire: Coaching career

-Instead, Lemaire signed a three-year contract as player, coach and general manager of HC Sierre on June 15, 1979.
+Lemaire signed a three-year contract as player, coach and general manager of HC Sierre on June 15, 1979.
 He was paid $75,000 tax-free annually and had absolute control over his contract.
 "I always wanted to do something reckless, have an adventure, see how other people live, discover something new.
 Well, that time is now.
 I've always been interested in coaching, and when this opportunity presented itself, it seemed like the perfect thing," he explained.

 He made his North American coaching debut in 1981, serving as an assistant coach at SUNY Plattsburgh to future NHL scout Herb Hammond at the NCAA Division III level.
 Lemaire was head coach of the Canadiens from 1983–1985 and the New Jersey Devils from 1993 to 1998, winning the Stanley Cup in 1995 for the 11th time, and the Jack Adams Award in 1994 and 2003.
 Lemaire was head coach of the Minnesota Wild from June 19, 2000 until April 11, 2009, the first head coach of the organization.
 He also won two more Stanley Cups as assistant general manager with Montreal in 1986 and 1993.

 Lemaire is known for his unorthodox coaching style for several reasons: first, he prefers a defensive-minded system, often using a strategy called the neutral zone trap.
 Second, Lemaire rarely uses permanent lines preferring to use mixed line combinations during games.
 Third, Lemaire never employed a permanent team captain during his tenure with the Wild, opting to rotate it on a monthly basis amongst the players.
 Lemaire is also regarded as one of the best teaching coaches – developing young players while working well with veterans.
 However his emphasis on "defense first" has often been controversial, both inside and outside the dressing room.
 This, perhaps, has led to some conflict with star players like Marian Gaborik (formerly with the Wild) and media criticism.
 An example was provided by Terry Frei of ESPN.com in an article posted on August 4, 2008: